Mysterien von St. Stephan - Der unbekannte Dom

 They seem to have come from another world: circles and buildings made of gigantic stones.
 The most famous are Stonehenge in Britain and Carnac in France.
 But these megaliths from the Stone Age - 5,000 years BCE - are found all round the world, as recent discoveries show.
 There appears to be a network of sites from the north of Scotland to the Mediterranean (Malta alone has around 30 temples) to the Far East - with gigantic graves in Korea.
 It's still not clear how ancient civilizations managed to create these fantastic stone structures.
 How did they lift the huge blocks into place?
 And what can we learn about those societies?
 What were the turning points in their history?
 Was there a secret connection between the cultures that built the megalith circles?
 New studies and the latest international research reveal fresh clues to the biggest mysteries of the Stone Age.

 He has been a hero for generations of readers: Winnetou, the noble Apache, created by author Karl May in the late 19th Century.
 Millions of readers and viewers have been riveted by his adventures, and his friendship with the frontiersman Old Shatterhand.
 Behind the fiction lies a true story.
 In April 1833, scientist Maximilian von Wied, a German prince, and Swiss painter Karl Bodmer travelled up the Missouri by steamboat.
 They planned to observe and record the indigenous peoples and the epic landscape of the American West.
-During the trip, Von Wied befriended Mato Tope ('Four Bears',) the deputy chief of the Mandan Tribe.
+During the trip, Von Wied befriended Mato Tope ('Four Bears') the deputy chief of the Mandan Tribe.
 Thanks to this relationship it became possible for Von Wied and Karl Bodmer to see the world of the indigenous peoples through different eyes.
+This documentary as well as the writings of Karl May are based on both accounts and memories of Prince Maximilian and Karl Bodmer.

 The Great Wall